mach3-software/MaCh3/README.md

 mkdir build; cd build;
 cmake ../ [-USE_CPU=ON]
 ```
 MaCh3 supports quite a high range of CUDA architectures if something doesn't work on your GPU let us know.
+MaCh3 supports only NVIDIA GPUs.

 ## Oscillator